Lifer (band): Self-titled album (2000–2001)

 In late 2000, Alex Lifeson (of progressive rock pioneers Rush) agreed to produce the band's self-titled debut album.
 Regarding their choice of producer, guitarist Aaron Fink said in November 2000 "We wanted a player rather than just a standard producer."
 The album was recorded with Lifeson at Longview Farms in North Brookfield, Massachusetts.
 Around this time, Lifer also recorded a studio version of their "Take On Me" cover for 2001's Not Another Teen Movie.
 However, it was never released, as they were unhappy with how it sounded.

 Following the August 14, 2001 release of their self-titled debut, Lifer toured with like-minded acts such as Cold and Dope.
 By the end of 2001, Lifer's founding guitarist and bassist Aaron Fink and Mark Klepaski had quit due to internal disagreements and the self-titled record's lack of success.
 Fink recalled in 2003 "We got a small deal on Universal and they are so huge.
 They're like the biggest company.
 Their roster is so huge.
 We weren't a band that had a lot of hits so, there were obviously more important things for the label to do.
 They kinda caught wind that there were problems in the band so they didn't want to push it, I think.
 It's hard.
 Our first single didn't hit.
 LA was very hit oriented.
 If you didn't have a hit – we couldn't even get our manager on the phone and you know that's a bad sign.
 So Mark [James Klepaski – the bass player] quit."
 Fink and Klepaski went on to join the popular Hollywood Records rock act Breaking Benjamin.
 AllMusic claims they are "far from a carbon copy of Lifer – instead, they favored a radio-friendly post-grunge approach that was aggressive and forceful yet melodic."
 DJ Tony Kruszka, who had joined in 2000, also departed the band for unknown reasons.

 IV and breakup (2002)

 Lifer continued into 2002, with Derek Spencer and Ian Wiseman handling guitar and bass duties.
 This lineup recorded an independent EP that year titled IV.
 Nick Coyle subsequently decided to rename Lifer under the moniker myDownfall, as the recent material the new lineup had been writing featured more of a melodic rock sound. myDownfall would eventually split in 2003.

 Coyle went on to play in several bands as both a vocalist and guitarist, such as The Drama Club, Stardog Champion and, most recently, Cold.

+myDownfall (Post Lifer)

+myDownfall was the moniker Lifer used sometime after they released IV. they re-released IV under the name myDownfall, to little commercial success, due to it being released independently.
+The band made several recordings through the years, of which made it on the 2010 compilation of which was also self titled. it is not specified if the memebers of myDownfall / Lifer recorded all of them, but Nick Coyle is featured on every track.